-- 3) The Housing Revenue Account Business Plan where the Policy, Resources and Economic Development Committee does not decide to exercise such functions as the superior Committee - 4) Housing standards, homelessness, homelessness prevention and advice - 5) Housing needs assessment - 6) Housing benefit welfare aspects - 7) Private sector housing and administration of housing grants - 8) Tenancy Management and landlord functions - 9) To make recommendations to Policy, Resources and Economic Development Committee on the setting of rents for Council homes.
+- 10. The Housing Revenue Account Business Plan where the Finance, Assets, Investment & Recovery Committee does not decide to exercise such functions as the superior Committee - 11.
+Housing standards, homelessness, homelessness prevention and advice - 12.
+Housing needs assessment - 13.
+Housing benefit welfare aspects (was this going to (Finance, Assets, Investment & Recovery Committee) - 14.
+Private sector housing and administration of housing grants - 15.
+Tenancy Management and landlord functions - 16.
+To make recommendations to Finance, Assets, Investment & Recovery Committee on the setting of rents for Council homes. - 17.
+Food safety - 18.
+Health & Safety - 19.
+To take the lead on community leadership and consultation with stakeholders. - 20.
+To implement working parties as required

-2.7 Planning & Licensing Committee
+2.7 Planning / Licensing Committee